achyuthreddye/parking_lot/README.md

 - Implementing the postgres database for the app
 - using the orm to use the database
 - changing the loops to iterables
+- sanitizing the car input data and maintaining the list possible colors just to to be safe about the colors that are added by the users